-- The right to freedom
+- · The right to freedom

-- The right to control our bodies
+- · The right to control our bodies

-- The right to education
+- · The right to education

 - The right to be as healthy as possible and able to access the best possible health services

 - The right to benefit from social and scientific advancement

-- The right to privacy and confidentiality
+- · The right to privacy and confidentiality

 - The right to be free from abuse, degrading treatment, and exploitation

-EXPLORE FACILITATION TIPS INTRODUCTION Use the Essential Knowledge and Key Messages to explain human rights to the group.
-1. Introduce the session by referring to the Session Overvie 2.
+- 1. Introduce the session by referring to the Session Overview. - 2.
 Ask the group if they know what human rights are.
-If they do, ask if they can name any specific human rights.
-Ask the group if they know what human rights might relate to in terms of HIV prevention and their roles as HIV Prevention Ambassadors. , ACTIVITY: The right to protect ourselves from HIN / Explain that in this activity, participants will be focusing of a selection of rights and identifying how they are connect to HIV prevention and the use of PrEP. participanta will be feausing on a Use the following example to explain the activity: Everyor has the right to equality and nondiscrimination.
-This mean that AGYW have the same rights as everyone else.
-This questions shout the minimum right is relevant to HIV prevention because it means AGY have the right to access sexual health services and PrEP methods without being discriminated against because of their age or gender. might ask them to break into small Start with one of the rights you have written up.
-Ask participants to explain what the right means (either on sticky notes or through discussion).
-If you are short on time, you can choose a selection of rights to focus on as a group and read through the rest during discussion.
-4. Next, ask participants to share their ideas about how the right is connected to HIV prevention and PrEP method us 5.
+If they do, ask if they can name any specific human rights. - 3.
+Ask the group if they know what human rights might relate to in terms of HIV prevention and their roles as HIV Prevention Ambassadors.

+ACTIVITY: The right to protect ourselves from HIV

+- 1. Explain that in this activity, participants will be focusing on a selection of rights and identifying how they are connected to HIV prevention and the use of PrEP. - 2.
+Use the following example to explain the activity: Everyone has the right to equality and nondiscrimination.
+This means that AGYW have the same rights as everyone else.
+This right is relevant to HIV prevention because it means AGYW have the right to access sexual health services and PrEP methods without being discriminated against because of their age or gender. - 3.
+Start with one of the rights you have written up.
+Ask participants to explain what the right means (either on sticky notes or through discussion). - 4.
+Next, ask participants to share their ideas about how the right is connected to HIV prevention and PrEP method use. - 5.
 Repeat this activity with each right.